-Scope 1 CO 2 eq. emissions [tonnes] from: 2017 2018 2019 2020 Vehicle fuel consumption petrol 1,222 1,260 1,313 1,052 Vehicle fuel consumption diesel 8,292 8,261 8,050 6,581 Vehicle fuel consumption natural gas 15 8 20 15 Heating oil consumption (emergency power systems) 248 279 347 319 Heating energy consumption heating oil 6,876 4,855 5,004 4,842 Heating energy consumption natural gas 1,465 1,506 1,561 1,575 Scope 1 CO 2 eq. emissions (from energy consumption) 18,119 16,171 16,295 14,384 Scope 1 CO 2 eq. emissions (from refrigerants) 352 118 153 36 Scope 1 CO 2 eq. emissions 18,471 16,289 16,448 14,420 CO 2 eq emissions from biomass
+Scope 1 CO 2 eq. emissions [tonnes] from: 2018 2019 2020 2021 Vehicle fuel consumption petrol 1,260 1,313 1,052 1,068 Vehicle fuel consumption diesel 8,261 8,050 6,581 6,301 Vehicle fuel consumption natural gas 8 20 15 Heating oil consumption (emergency power systems) 279 347 319 308 Heating energy consumption heating oil 4,855 5,004 4,842 5,192 Heating energy consumption natural gas 1,506 1,561 1,575 1,527 Scope 1 CO 2 eq. emissions (from energy consumption) 16,171 16,295 14,384 14,396 Scope 1 CO 2 eq. emissions (from refrigerants) 118 153 36 33 Scope 1 CO 2 eq. emissions 16,289 16,448 14,420 14,429 CO 2 eq. emissions from biomass

-In 2020, total Scope 1 emissions decreased (-12.3%).
-Swisscom is continuing its efficiency programme for its properties by using a mix of low- CO_2 energy sources, on the one hand, and increasingly replacing oil-fired heating systems with heat pumps or wood-fired heating systems, on the other.
-Biomass is considered CO_2 -free; the biogenic CO_2 is therefore not classified under Scope 1.
-Swisscom is also continuing its programme to increase the efficiency of its mobility by reducing the size of its vehicle fleet and continuing to introduce more fuel-efficient vehicles.
+In 2021, the total Scope 1 emissions have remained virtually the same (+0.06%).
+Swisscom is continuing its efficiency programme for its properties by using a mix of low-CO2 energy sources, on the one hand, and increasingly replacing oil-fired heating systems with heat pumps or wood-fired heating systems, on the other.
+It also reuses residual heat from IT processes wherever possible.
+Biomass is considered CO2-free; the biogenic

+${\rm CO_2}$ is therefore not classified under Scope 1.
+Swisscom is also continuing its programme to increase the efficiency of its mobility by reducing the size of its vehicle fleet and continuing to use more fuel-efficient vehicles.
+Direct ${\rm CO_2}$ emissions from mobility are to be cut in half by 2025.
 The complete electrification of mobility is planned for 2030.

-3.2.
-Development of Scope 2 emissions
+3.2 Development of Scope 2 emissions

-Swisscom has been pursuing a "market-based" approach for the non-renewable portion of purchased electricity since 1 January 2010 and for district heating since 2019.
+Swisscom has been pursuing a 'market-based' approach for the non-renewable portion of purchased electricity since 1 January 2010 and for district heating since 2019.
 In accordance with GHG Protocol Scope 2 Guidance, this report contains the Scope 2 emissions prior to offsetting (location-based approach) and the emissions after offsetting (market-based approach).

-Renewability of the purchased energy: Swisscom covers 100% of its electricity needs with a mix of renewable energy sources, mostly hydroelectricity and a mix of renewable energies.
+Renewability of the purchased energy: Swisscom covers 100% of its electricity needs with a mix of renewable energy sources, mostly hydroelectricity and partly with a blend of other renewable sources, such as wind and solar power.
 For district heating, it has used renewable heat since 2019.
 Swisscom has thus increased its share of electricity and heat from renewable energy sources.

-Energy purchased declared to be $\mathrm{CO_2}$ -free: Swisscom uses guarantees of origin (HKNs) or certificates.
-This means that its Scope 2 emissions from district heating and electricity are reduced to zero.
-The use of certified electricity and district heating reduces $\mathrm{CO_2}$ emissions from electricity to the indirect emissions (provision of electricity and district heating) shown in section 3.3.
+The energy purchased is ${\rm CO_2}$ -free and Swisscom uses guarantees of origin (HKN) or certificates for it, which means that its Scope 2 emissions from district heating and electricity are reduced to zero.
+The use of certified electricity and district heating reduces ${\rm CO_2}$ emissions from electricity to the indirect emissions (provision of electricity and district heating) shown in section 3.3.
 A residual-mix calculation does not exist for guarantees of origin from hydropower and district heating.

-Efficiency measures have also helped prevent Scope 2 emissions at Swisscom, reducing total electrical consumption in operations and in the buildings by 51.6 GWh in 2020 (2019: 41.1 GWh).
-Methods in this regard which are still effective include the virtualisation of servers, the fresh-air cooling methods (Mistral and now Levante for cooling mobile telephony base stations), the renovation of the entire mobile network with energy-efficient infrastructure and the increased efficiency of data centres (lower PUE values).
-The decommissioning of the old TDM platform (Time Division Multiplexing as old analogue fixed-network technology) has been completed and is yielding substantial electricity savings.
+Efficiency measures have also helped prevent Scope 2 emissions at Swisscom, reducing total electrical consumption in operations and in the buildings by 22.0 GWh in 2021 (2020: 51.6 GWh).
+Methods in this regard which are still effective include the virtualisation of servers, the fresh-air cooling methods (including our proven Mistral method and now the Levante method for cooling mobile telephony base stations), the optimisation of the mobile and fixed networks through the use of energy-efficient infrastructure and the increased efficiency of data centres, which is expressed in lower PUE values.

 Finally, Swisscom also generates electricity from photovoltaic installations.
-At the end of 2020, the total installed capacity was 3,321 kWp, with the installations producing 2,900 MWh of electricity (2019: 2,162 MWh).
+At the end of 2021, the total installed capacity was 3,376 kWp, with the installations producing 2,942 MWh of electricity (2020: 2,900 MWh).